CnDE-M/GameTheory-EvolutionModel/README_prisoners_dilemma.md

 > If one chooses "DENY", I will get better result if I choose "YES"
 > Therefore, whatever the other person's choice, "YES" will always be a better choice.

+Below present result from model.
+Notice that each line only refer to the FIRST choice possilibity.
+In this game, image seperately plot out the possibility of player 1(red)&2(blue) choosing "Y", and it changes through iteration.

 ![image](https://github.com/CnDE-M/Game_Theory_Model_Iteration_strategy/blob/master/result_images/prisoners_dilemma_1000.png)

-*Each line only refer to the FIRST choice possilibity.
-Group Size = 1000; Iteration Time = 10*
+<p align="center"> *Group Size = 1000; Iteration Time = 10* </p>
-> *In this game, image seperately plot out the possibility of player 1(red)&2(blue) choosing "Y", and it changes through iteration.*

 From the result, when reaching NE, choice pair is ("Y", "Y").
 This result is consistent to pure strategy analysis.